William Pollock Moat

-William Pollock Moat (1827–1895) was a 19th-century Member of Parliament from Auckland, New Zealand.
+William Pollock Moat (1827 – 24 March 1895) was a 19th-century Member of Parliament from Auckland, New Zealand.

 Pollock represented the Warkworth electorate in the Auckland Provincial Council from 18 November 1873 until the abolition of provincial government on 31 October 1876.

-He represented the Rodney electorate from 1884 to 1890, when he retired.
+Pollock represented the Rodney electorate from 1884 to 1890, when he retired.

+Aged 68, Pollock died in Parnell on 24 March 1895.
+He was buried, with masonic rites, at Purewa Cemetery.